chief-gant/SplinterlandsTraderBot/README.md

       * untamed
       * dice
       * chaos_legion
-2. `check_interval`: this defines how long should the bot waits between iterations.
-The unit is seconds.
-If set to 0, as soon as the iteration ends the next one begins (there's no wait).
-If you have limited data bandwidth, you should set a waiting time in order to limit the amount of times the bot checks, and therefore reduce the data usage.
-If that's not an issue, I recommend you set it to 0.
-3. `fixed_price_interval`: since the bot is always checking for the posted card to have the minimum price available, this parameter defines how often it changes the price.
+2. `fixed_price_interval`: since the bot is always checking for the posted card to have the minimum price available, this parameter defines how often it changes the price.
 The unit is minutes.
 If this is set to be 0, every single time a lower priced post appears, the bot would reduce the price to match it (as long as it can do without losing money on the operation); in that case, the price would be easy to manipulate by other users.
 Therefore, I recommend having a large interval, like 300 minutes (which translates to 5 hours).
-4. `minimum_balance`: this defines how much money the bot can't use, so you can leave a portion of your DECs for other purposes.
+3. `minimum_balance`: this defines how much money the bot can't use, so you can leave a portion of your DECs for other purposes.
 The unit is dollars.
 For example, if you set it to 10, the bot will never make a purchase that would let the balance drop below 10.
 During the execution, when the bot prints the available Balance, it will first substract the `minimum_balance` you set.
 In the example, if you have $15 and you set a minimum balance of $10, it wil show: `Balance: $5.00`.
 In the file included this is set to 0, you should change it as you see fit (maybe start with lower amounts while you check out how it works).
-5. `min_abs_gain`: The absolute value of the profit to be made by an operation to be considered viable.
+4. `min_abs_gain`: The absolute value of the profit to be made by an operation to be considered viable.
 The unit is dollars.
 If you leave a big number, the bot will take longer to find suitable offers.
 You can start with a bigger number and then lower it if you don't like to wait.
 The upside of the lower priced operations is that they appear more frequently and they sell quicker.
 In the file included, this is set to 0.1 (10 cents).
-6. `min_rel_gain`: The relative value of the profit to be made by an operation to be considered viable.
+5. `min_rel_gain`: The relative value of the profit to be made by an operation to be considered viable.
 It's highly recommended to not go lower than 7-8% with this parameter.
 If the parameter is set, for example, to 5%, it will buy cards that are approximately 5% underpriced, which doesn't make them necessarily good offers (they might not sell as quickly as a more underpriced offer).
 In the file included it is set to 0.1 (10%), which is what I personally use.
-7. `min_post_number`: The minimum number of offers a card should have in order to be considered.
+6. `min_post_number`: The minimum number of offers a card should have in order to be considered.
 If a card has a low amount of posts, this means the circulation is low, so the price might not be stable.
 If there are only a bunch of offers, the bot could fail to determine the "real price" and think an offer is underpriced.
 Therefore, this number should be no less than 40 approximately.
 In the file included it is set to 50, which is what I personally use.

 # How to use